Updated October 13, 2019

 Psychogenic nonepileptic seizures (PNES) are an uncomfortable topic, one that is difficult for both patients and healthcare professionals to discuss and treat.
-Yet it is estimated that PNES are diagnosed in 20 to 30% of patients seen at epilepsy centers for intractable seizures.1 Moreover, in the general population the prevalence rate is 2-33 per 100,000, making PNES nearly as prevalent as multiple sclerosis or trigeminal neuralgia.2 Despite these startling statistics, PNES has largely remained a conversation held behind closed doors and in hushed tones throughout the medical community – until now.
+Yet it is estimated that PNES are diagnosed in 20 to 30% of people seen at epilepsy centers for intractable seizures.1 Moreover, in the general population, the prevalence rate is 2-33 per 100,000, making PNES nearly as prevalent as multiple sclerosis or trigeminal neuralgia.2 Despite these startling statistics, PNES has largely remained a conversation held behind closed doors and in hushed tones throughout the medical community – until now.

 A leading pioneer in the study of PNES, Benbadis is director of the Comprehensive Epilepsy Program and professor of the Departments of Neurology and Neurosurgery, University of South Florida and Tampa General Hospital.
 He has openly encouraged both the psychiatric and neurological community to broaden their clinical knowledge base when diagnosing and treating people with PNES.

-In a recent editorial published in Epilepsy & Behavior, Benbadis wrote, “The American Psychiatric Association has abundant written patient education material available on diverse topics, but none on somatoform disorders.
+In an editorial published in Epilepsy & Behavior, Benbadis wrote, “The American Psychiatric Association has abundant written patient education material available on diverse topics, but none on somatoform disorders.
 Psychogenic symptoms are also not the subject of much clinical research.
 Thus, there seems to be a severe disconnect between the frequency of the problem and the amount of attention devoted to it.”3

 “Unfortunately, once the diagnosis of epilepsy is made, it is easily perpetuated without being questioned, which explains the usual diagnostic delay and cost associated with PNES,” he states.

 It is important to note that the diagnosis of PNES may be difficult initially for several reasons.